Security

 * **2FA Authentication**: Two-factor authentication is available

 * **Role & Resource Level Authorisation:** The platform provides multiple levels of access rights.
-See [user-roles](https://docs.dataspace.ch/platform/user-roles "mention").
+See [User Roles](/platform/user-roles.md).

 * **API Authentication**: Secure API endpoints with proper authentication